Marketing forCriminal Defense Lawyers

 This is the process of optimizing a web page’s content and code to improve results in the search engine results pages (SERPs).

-- Content-related SEO: Usually for copywriters to attend to — long format and in-depth content, optimized for universal search, and creating topical authority.
+• Content-related SEO: Usually for copywriters to attend to — long format and in-depth content, optimized with keywords for universal search, creating topical authority, and using relevant multimedia as required.

-- Technical on-page SEO: Usually for web developers or SEO specialists to attend to — involves page load speeds, social media share-ability, location optimization, mobile responsiveness, image alt tags, meta titles and descriptions, indexation, sitemaps, Google My Business optimization, etc.
+• Technical on-page SEO: Usually for web developers or SEO specialists to attend to — involves page load speeds, social media share-ability, location optimization, mobile responsiveness, image alt tags, meta titles and descriptions, page indexation, sitemaps, etc. The free Ahrefs Site Audit tool can diagnose such technical issues.

 Off-page SEO